 The sale of substandard and fake goods on Baidu is one which the company has promised to confront, but this is surely one which will take the shine off the company.
 Investors do not usually look well upon companies who have to start paying off millions or even billions of dollars in fines and compensation as a result of these kinds of lawsuits.

-So as Baidu’s business grows in leaps and bounds, investors must be wary of some of the battles the company is waging against these lawsuits and against sellers of fake goods on its platforms.
-There is also mounting competition from several e-commerce platforms.
+So as Baidu’s business grows in leaps and bounds, investors must be wary of some of the battles the company is waging against, such as lawsuits and conflicts with sellers of fake goods on its platforms.
+There is also mounting competition from several e-commerce platforms and different upcoming techonogical companies.